oliversalzburg/iac-aws-ignition/README.md

 1. Go to your **Security credentials** settings and add an MFA device to the root user.

-   Any unique name is fine.
+   Any account-local unique name is fine.
 We assume `mfa-root` for this document.

 1. In the **IAM** console, create a new **User**.